Skip to main content

 b.
 Iteration Dimension.
 Month Dimension

 c.
 Allowed Metrics.
-All Metrics needed it in the iterative cycle.
+All Metrics needed in the iterative cycle.

 3. Click Save.